 I honestly have no words.
 Like even a granola bar or a pack of gum would be better than the time and effort spent into making this?!

 Of course, not all hospitals and healthcare facilities underperformed for Nurses’ Week.
 Some really delivered and sent the message that nurses deserve that they are loved and appreciated.
 For instance, a nurse at Mosaic Life Care in Saint Joseph, Missouri said that her hospital provided nurses with some pretty sweet goodies: “Scooters coffee, Bluetooth speaker, pancake breakfast and succulent is what I know of so far...best hospital ever !”

 And nurse Linda shared that she appreciated her hospital’s gift of hand cream, a face mask, and a Starbucks card.
-“Thought it was nice as this past year was tough on our business nonessential, closed for 6 weeks and lots of cases canceled etc.,” she noted.
+“Thought it was nice as this past year was tough on our business [because it was] nonessential, closed for 6 weeks and lots of cases canceled etc.,” she noted.

 What Nurses REALLY Want

-Other nurses chimed in with suggestions for tokens of appreciations in the future, so management, if you’re reading, take note, as some of the biggest requests were:
+Other nurses chimed in with suggestions for tokens of appreciation in the future, so management, if you’re reading, take note, as some of the biggest requests were:

 - Parking passes (if you’re a nurse who has to pay to park to go to work, this is a big deal)

 - Food that’s NOT expired/leftover from the holiday party.